 - Help establish some predictability about future development with different zones;

 - Minimize the possibility or impacts from conflicting land uses (large industry and residential);

 - Reflect land use concerns for social, economic and environmental matters;

 - Guide any future developments in a planned manner; and

 - Establish formal public consultation opportunities for a community on proposed land use changes to the area.

 A Rural Plan does not:

-- become a document that is forever set in stone – can be amended by Minister after public hearing;
+- Become forever set in stone – plans are periodically updated and can be amended for a specific proposal by Minister after a public hearing;

-- work retroactively – anything non-conforming under new rural plan becomes grand-fathered.
+- Apply retroactively to properties – anything existing that is not conforming to the new rural plan becomes "grand-fathered."